MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 If your part is simple and does not fall under any of the above categories, then please follow the instructions below.

 Once you select edit process settings this page should appear.
-Make sure everything is in the green boxes matches your screen.
+Make sure everything in the green boxes match your screen.
 “Coast at End” and “Wipe Nozzle” should not be checked.

 .. figure:: ../_static/images/Eryone9.PNG